 From 2006-2014, GSA's Section 508 team conducted a solicitation assessment program to gain insight into how well accessibility requirements are considered in government procurements which contain IT-related deliverables, and to provide agencies with information about how to improve this performance.
 In this assessment process, ICT Solicitations were randomly sampled from FedBizOpps (FBO) listings and reviewed to determine compliance with Section 508 using simple FAR-based criterion.
 Results of these reviews were shared with the agency contracting officer, Section 508 coordinator, and requiring official (if one was identified in the solicitation).

 Explanation of Results

-- Non-compliant: If deliverables contained in the solicitation are subject to Section 508, but there is no mention of Section 508 provided in the solicitation or supporting documentation or only a nonspecific reference is made, the solicitation is rated as non-compliant.
+- Non-compliant: Deliverables contained in the solicitation are subject to Section 508, but there is no mention of Section 508 in the solicitation or supporting documentation, or only a nonspecific reference is made.

-- Minimally Compliant: If just Section 508 Technical requirements (Subpart B), Functional requirements (Subpart C), or Information, Documentation and Support (Subpart D) are mentioned in a general sense, then it is rated as minimally compliant.
+- Minimally Compliant: Section 508 Technical requirements (Subpart B), Functional requirements (Subpart C), or Information, Documentation and Support (Subpart D) were mentioned only in a general sense.

-- Fully Compliant: In order to comply with Section 508, the solicitation must identify specific, relevant technical sections of the standard or specific, relevant provisions within these technical sections and include functional performance criteria.
-Sometimes solicitations that fulfill these requirements are downgraded to minimally compliant because they have inaccessible solicitation documentation or other problems.
+- Fully Compliant: The solicitation identifies specific, relevant technical sections of the standard, or specific, relevant provisions within the technical sections; functional performance criteria is also included.
+Sometimes solicitations that fulfill these requirements are downgraded to minimally compliant due to inaccessible solicitation documentation or other problems.

 Figure: Yearly Solicitation Assessment Results